srinidhimula/supplementary-data/Gonzalez-Nelson et al/README.md

 It has been used and tested on Windows 10 and macOS Mojave.

 **- Installation**
+  - Python
-  - Python: Latest version of python3.X can be downloaded and installed from https://www.python.org/downloads/
+    - Latest version of python3.X can be downloaded and installed from https://www.python.org/downloads/
     - Typical installation time on a normal desktop is around 10-12 minutes.
+  - Jupyter Notebook
+    - Installation steps are given in this url https://jupyter.readthedocs.io/en/latest/install.html

 **- Instructions**
   - [Rotationangle_singlecell.py](./Rotationangle_singlecell.py) can be used for a single unit cell MD simulation
   - [Rotationangle_supercell.py](./Rotationangle_supercell.py) can be used for 211 supercell MD simulation.